vantuann205/Midnight-zk_proof/curves/README.md

 Please see [./doc/evidence/](./doc/evidence/) for supporting evidence that Jubjub meets the [SafeCurves](https://safecurves.cr.yp.to/index.html) criteria.
 The tool in [./doc/derive/](./doc/derive/) will derive the curve parameters via the above criteria to demonstrate rigidity.

-## Acknowledgements

-Jubjub was designed by Sean Bowe.
-Daira Hopwood is responsible for its name and specification.
-The security evidence in [./doc/evidence/](./doc/evidence/) is the product of Daira Hopwood and based on SafeCurves by Daniel J. Bernstein and Tanja Lange.
-Peter Newell and Daira Hopwood are responsible for the Jubjub bird image.

-Please see `Cargo.toml` for a list of primary authors of this codebase.

 ## License

 Licensed under either of